 On-boarding of non-USA investors, registration, setup of the investor center, and delivery of physical correspondence (mail) may be delayed relative to domestic investors.
 The following is a general timeline:

-A withholding tax equal to 30% of the gross amount of the dividend will ordinarily will apply unless an applicable tax treaty reduces or eliminates the tax.
+A withholding tax equal to 30% of the gross amount of the dividend will ordinarily apply unless an applicable tax treaty reduces or eliminates the tax.
 We plan to withhold U.S. federal income tax at the rate of 30% on the gross amount of any distribution paid to a non-U.S. stockholder unless either:

 (b) The non-U.S. stockholder files an IRS Form W-8ECI with us claiming that the distribution is income that is effectively connected with a trade or business in the United States.
 We are unable to offer any assistance or services with respect to reducing the initial 30% withholding rate, and urge non-U.S. stockholders to consult their own tax advisers.

-International investors may choose to receive their dividends by mailing a physical check for a $5 fee or international wire transfer for a $10 fee.
+Foreign / non-USA investors may choose to receive their dividends by mailing a physical check for a $5 fee or international wire transfer for a $10 fee.
 The fee is deducted from the dividend funds.

 Foreign / non-USA investors can also enroll in the dividend reinvestment program.
 To enroll, please contact us and we will send you a secure docusign form to enroll.